HEPData/hepdata/INSTALL.rst

 Reindex
 ---------------

-You may need to reindex the database.
+You may need to reindex the ElasticSearch data.

 .. code-block:: console

    (hepdata) $ hepdata utils reindex -rc True

 Run a local development server